DoseOfGose/figlet-fonts/README.md

 ## Examples
 See [examples.md](examples.md) for a quick reference to examples of all the fonts in this repo.

-See [make-examples.sh](make-examples.sh) to see how to generate your own example text.
+See [make-examples.sh](make-examples.sh) to see how to generate your own example text with bash.

 ### 1Row.flf: